Breverton’s Nautical Curiosities

 Breverton’s Nautical Curiosities: A Book of the Sea – Terry Breverton

-I was given my copy of Breverton’s Nautical Curiosities as a gift from a boyfriend.
+I was given my copy of Breverton’s Nautical Curiosities as a gift from an old boyfriend.
 The boyfriend has long gone now but my Breverton’s remains by my side as a much-treasured item.
 A little tea-stained now and worn around the edges (like me), it has a permanent place on my desk so as to be close to hand.
 I can pick it up for a little light relief from work or to gain some inspiration for the next blog.

 Breverton’s Nautical Curiosities is a smorgasbord of unusual nautical facts, maritime trivia and fantastical seafaring stories.
 Whilst a must-have for any sailor’s locker, it won’t be out of place on a suburban bookshelf.
 It’s not a book you will read from cover to cover but rather dip into as and when the mood takes you.
-It would make a wonderful gift for that nautical friend and available to buy from all the usual suspects.
+It would make a wonderful gift for that nautical friend and is available to buy from all the usual suspects.